dincertolga/llm-portfolio/RAG_knowledgegraph/README.md

 Performing Retrieval Augmented Generation on knowledge graphs using llama-index.
 - Currently has a problem generating embeddings on large documents
-- Works on the YOLO paper
+- Constructing the Graph index takes forever - currently working on it